jenkinsci/electricflow-plugin/README.md

 }
 ```

-## Run Pipeline in CloudBees CD
+## Run Pipeline in CloudBees CD/RO

-This integration allows you to run a pipeline in CloudBees CD.
+This integration allows you to run a pipeline in CloudBees CD/RO.

 This post build action takes the following parameters:

-- Configuration: Name of the CloudBees CD configuration
+- Configuration: Name of the CloudBees CD/RO configuration

-- Override Credential: Connect to CloudBees CD as a User other than the one mentioned in the electricflow Plugin Connection Configuration
+- Override Credential: Connect to CloudBees CD/RO as a User other than the one mentioned in the electricflow Plugin Connection Configuration

-- Project Name: Name of the CloudBees CD project
+- Project Name: Name of the CloudBees CD/RO project

-- Pipeline Name: Name of the CloudBees CD pipeline
+- Pipeline Name: Name of the CloudBees CD/RO pipeline

 - (Optional) Pipeline Parameters